Ques-Mendes/Ques-Mendes/README.md

 #### Hello, I'm Quesia Mendes :wink:!

  I'm from Belo Horizonte, Minas Gerais, Brazil.
- I'm a Software Engineer at [XP Inc.](https://www.xpinc.com/), used to be a web development student at [Trybe](https://www.betrybe.com/), a school that teaches you how to program, learn and work.
+ I'm a Software Engineer at [XP Inc.](https://www.xpinc.com/), uma empresa de pessoas para pessoas.
+ I used to be a web development student at [Trybe](https://www.betrybe.com/), a school that teaches you how to program, learn and work.

 **These are some of the technologies and tools that I learned:**